 Briefly cooking the tomatoes on the stove makes their bright flavor sing.
 It also releases some juices that combine with the olive oil to turn into a light pasta sauce.
 Dinner is ready in twenty-five minutes.

 This recipe started to take shape while my little brother was in town, way back in the summer of 2013.
-We stayed in for dinner to save money; he ate leftover cheese pizza while I haphazardly threw some cherry tomatoes in a pan and reheated spaghetti.
+We stayed in for dinner to save money.
+He ate leftover cheese pizza, while I haphazardly threw some cherry tomatoes in a pan and reheated spaghetti.
 He eyed my pasta while I wished for more pizza.

 I’ve refined the recipe several times since then and it’s about as simple as can be.
 Boil water for pasta, cook cherry tomatoes whole in the meantime, and toss in some chopped basil and mozzarella balls at the end.

+This recipe was roughly inspired by the classic Caprese salad.
 Caprese salads might be ubiquitous this time of year, but for good reason.
 You really can’t go wrong with any combination of mozzarella, basil and ripe, peak-season tomatoes.
 Pasta just plays a supporting role in this recipe.

 The idea for cooking the cherry tomatoes comes from Tom Colicchio’s recipe for squid with burst cherry tomatoes in Food & Wine’s August issue.
 If you haven’t tried burst cherry tomatoes yet, you’re really in for a treat!

 This dish might seem a little watery after you stir the pasta into the tomatoes, but don’t worry.
 Give it a 20-minute rest and you’ll find that the pasta absorbs some of the moisture and the sauce thickens up.